Applying for an SBA Loan:

 Small Business Loan Credit Score Requirement

-SBA-qualified lenders usually set their own criteria when assessing your eligibility, but the minimum fico score for SBA loan credit score is typically between 620 and 640.
-There is no fixed credit score for SBA loans since there are different types of SBA loan categories available for you.
-What credit score is needed for a sba loan?
+SBA-qualified lenders usually set their own criteria when assessing your eligibility.
+Most lenders will require a minimum FICO score of 620 or higher for their SBA Loans.
+There are no fixed SBA loan credit score requirements since there are different types of SBA loan categories available for you.

-Also, the minimum Small business loan credit score requirement go beyond your credit score.
+Also, the minimum small business loan credit score requirement goes beyond your credit score.
 SBA lending does require you to meet certain qualifications and you’ll have to be patient because it can take time for you to get the loan.